 Santa Clarita Diet

 Drew Barrymore riffs on her romcom image in this dark Netflix Original as a Californian real estate agent who enjoys the sweet succulent taste of human flesh.
 According to the series she's not a zombie, per se, but more of a cannibal.
 Whatever she is, her husband is an understanding sort who happily goes along with her newfound dietary requirements.
 Said spouse is played by Justified's Timothy Olyphant, who's got great chemistry with Barrymore as they try to find horrible people to eat guilt-free.
-Bit like Dexter without the maudlin edge.
-The trailer hints at a little silliness, which could be down to Zombieland's Ruben Fleischer, who directs the first two episodes.
+It's a bit like Dexter without the maudlin edge, and definitely worth your time.
+Gem Seddon